uoracs/talapas2-knowledge-base/index.md

 * [T2 Release Notes]({% link docs/t2_release_notes.md %})
 * [How-To Articles]({% link docs/how-to_articles/how-to_articles.md %})

+## Have long running jobs?

+Look at [Scheduled Maintennce Windows]({% link docs/scheduled_maintenance.md %}) to see when the cluster is planned to be down next!

 ## Need Help?

 Struggling to navigate Talapas or have questions about services we offer?